Table of Contents

 Safety Warning

-CRTs themselves retain energy for extended periods of time after being powered off and unplugged.
-Power supplies are also known to retain voltage for some time.
+CRTs themselves can retain energy for extended periods of time after being powered off.
+Power Supplies are also known to retain voltage for some time after being unplugged.
 As an extra precaution, you are advised to wait several hours for this latent energy to discharge before attempting to service your monitor.
-There are safe ways to expedite this discharge process (see below).
+Alternatively, there are safe ways to expedite this discharge process with proper tools (see below).

 Removing the Rear Case / Shell